 Snam is entitled to limit, suspend or revoke the qualification of any supplier that falls short of the agreed standards.
 Suppliers who manage to complete their gas infrastructure construction or maintenance work with no accidents will be rewarded in their score.

-In 2017, for HSE activities, new monitoring indicators (KPIs) were prepared within this remit to assess performance with respect to each contract issued for works, services and/or goods involving on-site installation.
+For HSE activities, monitoring indicators (KPIs) were prepared within this remit to assess performance with respect to each contract issued for works, services and/or goods involving on-site installation.

 Throughout their collaboration with Snam, suppliers are monitored by means of audits, inspections and performance assessment processes, both to respond to any requests for assistance and to confirm that the partnership will continue in a linear, consistent manner over the years.
 As part of the performance assessment process, behaviours in terms of social and environmental responsibility are rated highly.
 In the following table it is possible to find the number of suppliers (total and critical one) divided for category submitted to checks about sustainability issues.